Seattle love, dread of activist investor help clinch Amazon M&A roles

 Goldman now stands to receive $30 million to $35 million in advisory fees, while Evercore stands to receive $40 million to $50 million, according to estimates from investment banking advisory firm Freeman & Co LLC.

-Goldman and Bank of America Corp, which provided bridge financing to Amazon, could receive between $35 million and $50 million in debt arranging fees, according to Freeman.
+Goldman and Bank of America Corp (BAC.N), which provided bridge financing to Amazon, could receive between $35 million and $50 million in debt arranging fees, according to Freeman.

 (Reporting by Lauren Hirsch in New York; Additional reporting by Michael Flaherty in New York; Editing by Leslie Adler)